datarobot/datarobot-user-models/README.md

 * [Java sample model](model_templates/java_codegen)

 ## Custom Environment Templates
-A custom environment defines the runtime environment for your custom model.
+A custom environment defines the runtime environment for a custom model.
 In this repository, we provide several example environments that you can use and modify:
 * [Python 3 + sklearn](public_dropin_environments/python3_sklearn)
 * [Python 3 + PyTorch](public_dropin_environments/python3_pytorch)
 * [Python 3 + xgboost](public_dropin_environments/python3_xgboost)